Explore Collections Explore The Collections

 Notes

-The inscription on drawing 25 refers to the decision to have twelve caryatids to support the perimeter of the lantern dome.
+The inscription on this drawing refers to the decision to have twelve caryatids to support the perimeter of the lantern dome.
 These are sculpted female figures used as architectural supports instead of columns with entablature above.
 Pink wash is used to indicate the location of each caryatid around the oculus of the dome.

 Level